 Several decades ago, it was considered unladylike to be seen sweating, so exercises for women were characterized by stretching (1940s), hula hoops (1950s), and vibrating belts (1960s).
 Fitness culture for women started to change shape with the advent of Jazzercise (1970s), which invited women to find the joy in working out.
 Jane Fonda’s aerobics videos (1980s) brought with them a distinct fitness fashion— hello, leg warmers, belted leotards, and side ponytails.
 The revolution continued into more recent decades when high-energy group exercise classes such as Zumba (1990s), and Soul Cycle (2000s) gained popularity.
 Women everywhere were beginning to take charge of their bodies and their lives.
 Today, at-home exercise programs with celebrity fitness trainers can be queued up with just a few clicks of a button, and there are endless options of group fitness classes to choose from.

-As the owner of Kalispell’s aerial fitness studio (which uses cirque-style exercises with silk fabric, aerial hoops, and dance poles to build strength and flexibility), I view the last decade as an era where exercise isn’t just a means to an end, but rather a celebration of what a women’s body can do.
+As the founder of Kalispell’s aerial fitness studio (which uses cirque-style exercises with silk fabric, aerial hoops, and dance poles to build strength and flexibility), I view the last decade as an era where exercise isn’t just a means to an end, but rather a celebration of what a women’s body can do.

 Yet I acknowledge there is still a little work to do in the struggle for gender equality.
 As a personal trainer, I have worked with clients who are nervous to walk into the weight room at the gym because it is still viewed somewhat as a men’s domain.
 I believe, with a little work, we will see the end of that misconception in this new decade.